 An example of advocacy branding is to create a contest to engage consumers who love your product so they can share pictures on social media.
-IKEA did this in 2016, when it started a contest to win a personalized wardrobe using the hashtag #JoyOfStorage to entice its most loyal fans to share their IKEA rewarded them for being brand advocates.
-Credit: By this_could_be_my_house/Flickr, CC BY 2.0 products online.
-The contest asked customers to post pictures of their IKEA products on Facebook .
+IKEA did this in 2016, when it started a contest to win a personalized wardrobe using the hashtag #JoyOfStorage to entice its most loyal fans to share their IKEA products online.
+The contest asked customers to post pictures of their IKEA products on Facebook.
 This campaign allowed IKEA to engage and reward loyal customers in a fun way, while also using word-of-mouth marketing to expand their marketing reach.